alvinveroy/CodeCompass/docs/source-files/README.md

 This section provides a high-level overview of the key source files within the CodeCompass project.
 The aim is to help contributors quickly understand the purpose and main responsibilities of each module.

-Each Markdown file in this directory corresponds to a TypeScript file in the `src/` directory.
+Each Markdown file in this directory corresponds to a TypeScript file in the `src/` directory, covering key components of the CodeCompass project.
+This includes:

+-   Core libraries (primarily from `src/lib/`)
+-   Utility modules (from `src/utils/`)
+-   Scripts (from `src/scripts/`)
+-   Main application entry points and type definitions.

 ## Structure